Selecting A Medical Sales Recruiter: Moving from “Good” to “Great”

 - What is the “longevity” of placements made through the firm?

 Hopefully, these questions will help you find that “Great” partner in efforts in the recruitment of top talent.
 You may agree that finding the very best salespeople can be a challenge in today’s medical sales world.
+If we can assist you with finding great sales people, please contact me.

 Randy Wilkerson, MBA has worked for three fortune 500 medical sales companies and is currently a medical sales consultant and Business Development Manager at Global Edge Recruiting Associates, LLC .